wilsonmar/oss-perf/tableau.md

-This page provides background informaiton on Tableau software.
+This page provides background informaiton on Tableau software, an alternative to Kibana.

 Tableau is a complete Data Analytics platform enabling everyone to gain insights from raw data.
 It makes working with data universally accessible.